|

 • Advanced trading software for self-directed clients is available at either brokerage firm.

-Do you need professional-level software to improve your trading?
+Do you need pro-level software to ramp up your trading?
 If so, E*Trade and tastytrade are worth considering.
 Before opening an account with either firm, take a look at our research.

 Cost